henkmollema/Dommel/README.md

 Added support to provide the Primary Key value on Create with DatabaseGeneratedAttribute (DatabaseGeneratedOption.None) on Key mapping for Entities.

+Added support for logs/audit with methods that return the executed query and its params.

 # Dommel
 Simple CRUD operations for Dapper.